What Is Traditional Witchcraft?

 Polytheism is the belief in more than one god, usually in the form of a few specific gods or a pantheon of gods.
 These gods are always directly related to British pagan history.
 These include either local British gods, or the gods from the Norse, Germanic (Saxon), Celtic, or Roman cultures.

 If the presence of the Roman gods surprises you, know that Britain was a Roman province for hundreds of years.
 There was considerable tolerance, mutual respect, and attraction between the Romans and native British peoples.
 Roman pagan practices intermeshed with British pagan practices very well and even the separate gods seemed to reflect their counterpart.
 For an example, while a number of goddesses were worshipped in Britain, the Roman goddess Diana become widely popular in Britain.

 The influence of Roman life and Roman religion greatly influenced many aspects of daily life in Britain.

 Note that Roman and most Norse religious ceremonies are not usually part of Traditional Craft ritual but are considered complimentary but separate.
-For example, while the Horned God can be mentioned in in ritual, most Roman gods are not.
-They would be honoured separately in Roman rituals, as has always been the custom.
-The exception is Diana, which is mentioned within Traditional Craft ritual.
+For example, while many Crafters mention the Horned God and possibly also a female consort, other Gods usually are not.
+Roman gods would be honoured separately in Roman rituals, as has always been the custom.
+The exception is Diana, which is mentioned within some Traditional Craft ritual.

-Another important point is that the gods of different cultures are usually never mixed with each other.
-So beginner witch craft seekers that do not have a tradition or Trad to guide them, should wait before selecting which gods to honour until this issue can be properly researched and the seeker has time to look within themselves before making any decision and commitment.
+Another important point is that the Gods of different cultures are never mixed with each other, with the exception of The Horned God and the Goddess of the Moon, Diana.
+So, seekers that do not have a tradition or Trad to guide them, should wait before selecting which Gods to accept until this issue can be properly researched and the seeker has time to look within themselves before making any decision and commitment.

-Most Crafters have a disinterested attitude towards the three monotheistic religions but always treat individual Christians, Jews, and Mohammedans with due respect, as long as they respect us.
+Traditional Crafters have a disinterested attitude towards the three monotheistic religions but always treat individual Christians, Jews, and Mohammedans with respect, as long as they respect us.